mattmassicotte/PackageTemplate/README.md

 Personally, I have found maintaining support for Swift 5 *compiler* extremely hard.
 Swift 6 has been out for a while, and I think it is ok to move along.

 However, you might want to remain in the Swift 5 *language mode*.
 So.
 I've made that the default here.
-But if you do decide to go to 6 mode, you can just delete everything here.
+But if you do decide to go to 6 mode, you can just delete everything here except for `NonisolatedNonsendingByDefault`, which is new in 6.2.

 ```swift
 let swiftSettings: [SwiftSetting] = [